 Since California does have interests which are distinct from overall U.S. objectives in Asia and Latin America, several trends in the global economy could adversely affect those interests.
-These trends include: (1) increasing bilateral friction with Japan, (2) inadequate resolution of GATT agricultural trade issues, and (3) an imminent Free Trade Agreement with Mexico, possibly followed by similar agreements with the rest of Latin America.
-These three trends do not exhaust the range of possible developments which may affect California agriculture, but they are the major current issues.
-Further, forecasting how future events may
+These trends include: (1) increasing bilateral friction with Japan, (2) inadequate resolution of GATT agricultural trade issues, and (3) an imminent Free Trade Agreement with Mexico, possibly followed by similar agreements with from Mexico.

-58 A clear statement of the current American position on the U.S.-Mexico FTA is provided by the Office of the Press Secretary's press release from the White House on June 10, 1990, Joint Statement by the Presidents of Mexico and the United States on Negotiation of a Free Trade Agreement.
-The release states in part that "the Presidents share a commitment to forge a vigorous partnership for sustained economic growth and opportunity--one which will open markets so that trade and investment can expand further.
-The two Presidents have determined that a comprehensive Free Trade Agreement is the best vehicle to achieve these ambitious objective. . . .
+provided by the Office of the Press Secretary's press release from the White House on June 10, 1990, Joint Statement by the Presidents of Mexico and the United States on Negotiation of a Free Trade Agreement.
+The release states in part that "the Presidents share a commitment to forge a vigorous partnership for sustained economic growth and opportunity - one which will open markets so that trade and investment can expand further.
+The two Presidents have determined that a comprehensive Free Trade Agreement is the best vehicle to achieve these ambitious objectives. . . .
 They are convinced that free trade between Mexico and the United States can be a powerful engine for economic development, creating new jobs and opening new markets."
 Id.
 Additional evidence of America's favorable position towards the potential U.S.-Mexico FTA may be observed in the popular press.
-See e.g., A Salinas Serenade: Free Trade With the U.S., BUSINESS WEEK, April 9, 1990 at 38.
-The CSIS CONGRESSIONAL STUDY GROUP ON MEXICO, supra note 55, was also generally favorable on the notion of free trade with Mexico.
+See e.g., A Salinas Serenade: Free Trade With the U.S., Business Week, April 9, 1990 at 38.
+The CSIS Congressional Study Group on Mexico, supra note 55, was also generally favorable on the notion of free trade with Mexico.
 See Id. at 1-2, and 6.